 Join us as we uncover the Top 10 Facts You Should Know about Toll-Free DIDs.
 The more you know, the more comfortable you’ll be purchasing and enjoying your 25¢ Toll-Free DIDs.
+But before we dive into the Top 10 Facts, let’s cover the basics.

 - Because Toll-Free numbers are routed to Resporgs in lieu of an LEC they do not have a geographical location that they can be associated with.
+So, toll free number caller ID is not a valid representation of where the call is coming from.

 2. Toll-Free numbers cannot maintain CNAM Storage.